-A fiber network in the City of Coral Gables would multiply business opportunities, cost savings, increase home values, advance research, initiate tech booms and incubate startups.
+In conclusion, a fiber network in the City of Coral Gables would multiply business opportunities, cost savings, increase home values, advance research, initiate tech booms, incubate startups, and create at least 2,750 new jobs.
 Coral Gables is determined to be proactive in acquiring fiber infrastructure in order to sustain and improve connectivity with a growing downtown population.
 The federal government's recent decision to eliminate internet neutrality further makes necessary this next step in the City's transformation to become a "Smart City."
 For these reasons, and in consideration of the undeniable economic benefits for the municipal, commercial, and residential communities, the City of Coral Gables formally requests grant funding in the amount of \$1 million from the Beacon Council, for which it will match \$450,000 towards this initiative, to begin the first tangible phase of implementing fiber optic infrastructure in the downtown core.